tiagolr/vnodes/README.md

 ### Group

-Surround nodes with a visible container, allows dragging multiple nodes,
+Surrounds a group of nodes with a rectangle, allows dragging multiple nodes,

 ```html
 <group :nodes="nodes">